Focus For Success

 Sometimes that involves saying “no” to the interruptive phone call because, if you don’t, it could drive you to complete and utter distraction.
 The phone is going to ring.
 That’s the fact.
 Either have your assistant take a message or turn the ringer off and your answering machine on.
 Does that sound too simple?
 Perhaps saying “no” is just that simple.

-Take responsibility and the necessary actions to sharpen your focus.
+Take responsibility and the necessary actions to sharpen your focus for success.

 I’ll conclude with advice from successful journalist and commentator Diane Sawyer: “I think the one lesson I have learned is that there is no substitute for paying attention.”